Mexborough and Swinton Times January 14

 However poor was their display during the rest of the game on Saturday, Denaby United at least provided their supporters, with the most exciting finish.

 Without a goal up to within 6 min of time, they put through two in rapid succession and forced a draw with Lincoln City reserves.
 On their form they did not deserve it, and they were indeed lucky to equalise.
 Denaby started badly and, though there was a slight improvement in the second half, their movements were very erratic, and it was only in the last few minutes that they showed any real push and go.
 Their forwards made but a poor effort, and a number of good chances were lost, and much time wasted, in indulging in fancy solo “stunts” which, however tricky and smart.
-Some might have appeared, usually prove worthless.
+Some might have appealed, usually proved worthless.

 Denaby, were very lucky in making a draw of the game, for their play up to last few minutes was very poor, and the chances thrown away were very numerous.
 There was too much angling of the ball by the Denaby defence.
 The half backs were the pick of the Denaby team.